bryngemark/LDMX_TS/README.md

 `ldmx python test_analyzer.py`

+The script takes a few optional input arguments; scroll to the bottom of the file to understand them, or run the above command with an additional option `-h` for help.

 Remember that the container is a little bit of a universe of its own.
 When it gets set up, the setup script mounts your working directory on the container behind the scenes -- but it can't see your entire file system.
-Be mindful of this if you try to run scripts that are on completely different paths; either copy them over, or set up the container in that path (pro tip: use a fresh shell for this).
+Be mindful of this if you try to run scripts that are on completely different paths; in that case you can "mount" that path on the container (like you would with an external disk like a USB drive) using `ldmx mount /path/where/i/keep/my/data`.
+Again this needs repeating whenever you're in a fresh shell, after you set up the container.

 ## Running event simulation with ldmx-sw